 Master’s Thesis Option

 The student electing the thesis option must register for a minimum of four and a maximum of six hours of 499, Master's Thesis.
-Any student using the services of the academic faculty, staff, or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used including the thesis defense.
-Also, to register for 499 the student must actually be working on the subject under the direction of the advisor or thesis chairperson.
-No grade will be given for the course but credit will be entered on the student’s record after the final thesis is uploaded to ProQuest and finalized by the Graduate School.
+Any student using the services of the academic faculty, staff, or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used including the thesis proposal or defense.
+Also, to register for 499 the student must be working on the subject under the direction of the advisor or thesis chairperson.
+No grade will be given for the course but credit (CR) will be entered on the student’s record after the final thesis is uploaded to ProQuest and finalized by the Graduate School.
 No credit for 499 may be given to a student who does not complete a thesis.

 Master’s Thesis Committee